tensorflow/models/research/lexnet_nc/README.md

 # Creating the Model

-This section describes the necessary steps that you must follow to reproduce the results in the paper.
-Or, at least, something like them. :)
+This sections described the steps necessary to create and evaluate the model described in the paper.

 ## Generate Path Data